Case fees

 If the complaint is dismissed, or withdrawn or abandoned

-The case fee is payable and won’t be reduced if the complaint is dismissed by us or withdrawn or abandoned by the customer.
+The case fee is payable and won’t be reduced if we dismiss the complaint or the customer withdraws or abandons it.

 When you receive an invoice